Financial-Times/ft-origami/docs/syntax/js.md

 <aside>
   <h4>Polyfilling ES6 features</h4>
   <p>Not all ES6 features are available in the <a href='https://cdn.polyfill.io'>polyfill service</a>.
-It's OK to use these features anyway and bundle a polyfill in all browsers as part of the Babel transpilation, but it's a good idea to get the polyfill into the service as soon as possible so that sites can benefit from selective polyfilling.
+It's OK to use these features anyway and bundle a polyfill in all browsers as part of the Babel transpilation, but it's a good idea to get the polyfill into the service as soon as possible so that sites can benefit from selective polyfilling.</p>
 </aside>

 ## Syntax convention rules